Bonds, interest rates, and inflation

 While bonds have historically been less volatile than stocks over the long-term, they are not without risk.
 Bond prices can fluctuate, particularly during periods of rising or falling interest rates, and inflation can erode the purchasing power of their interest payments.

-Let’s look at the nature of bonds, why interest rates and inflation can affect their value, and investing strategies that can help manage risk.
+Let’s look at why interest rates and inflation can affect the value of bonds and investing strategies that can help manage risk.

 Credit risk vs. interest rate risk